JamesWeiMoseley/Narkman_Golf_Website/README.md

 # Narkman_golf

-### 🏌️This website was build for the Narkman Golf Academy based in Southern California.
-It advertises the school and contains a sign up for potential students.
+## 🏌️
-https://narkmangolf.com/
+This website was build for the Narkman Golf Academy based in Southern California.
+It advertises the school and contains a sign up for potential students. https://narkmangolf.com/

 All the pages use Handlebars (hbs).
 Styling is done in CSS as well as a few Bootstrap attributes.